ColinGilbert/noobwerkz-engine/README.md

 High-quality tutorials and real unit tests will come when the implementation is more or less set in stone.

-Current version: 0.0.2, AKA: "Starting to pull together"
+Current version: 0.1, AKA: "HAHA we got scripting!"

 Specific features:
 ```
 A highly tunable gradient mapping shader by default.
 Comes with three XY-tileable textures blended into one.
 Triplanar shader for non-UV mapped objects.
 Texture reads are kept to a minimum (3) by using the gradient mapping technique.
-Provides clean interfaces over to those libraries and tools on top, with varying degrees of safety.
-These choices are left to the programmer.
+Provides clean interfaces over to those libraries and tools on top via both a scripting API for quick scene setups or a C++ level API for extension.
 ```

 Currently brings in (among others):
 ```
 BGFX
-GLFW'
+GLFW
 Bullet Physics
 FreeType
 PolyVox